-- (a) Issuance of a declaratory judgment that Defendants' custom and practice of kinship diversion, in particular the informal removal and placement through kinship diversion of B.B. to D.B. violates Title IV-E of the Social Security Act, 42 U.S.C. §§ 670-679c, the Equal Protection Clause of the Fourteenth Amendment, the Due Process Clause of the Fifth Amendment, the D.C.
+- (a) Issuance of a declaratory judgment that Defendants' custom and practice of kinship diversion, in particular the informal removal and placement through kinship diversion of M.D.A. to M.S., violates Title IV-E of the Social Security Act, 42 U.S.C. §§ 670-679c, the Equal Protection Clause of the Fourteenth Amendment, the Due Process Clause of the Fifth Amendment, the D.C.
 Child Abuse and Neglect Act, the Interstate Placement Compact, and D.C.
-Human Rights Act; - (b) Entry of a permanent injunction preventing Defendants from retaliating againstD.B. for seeking foster care maintenance payments; - (c) Entry of a permanent injunction preventing Defendants from continuing the custom and practice of kinship diversion; - (d) Award Plaintiffs compensatory damages in an amount equal to the total foster care maintenance payments that Plaintiffs would have received since the kinship diversion was effected, applying the current payment rate of \$1,140 per child per 30-day period, plus interest, and other damages attributable to Defendants' violation of federal and D.C. law;
+Human Rights Act; - (b) Entry of a permanent injunction preventing Defendants from retaliating againstM.S. for seeking foster care maintenance payments; - (c) Entry of a permanent injunction preventing Defendants from continuing the custom and practice of kinship diversion; - (d) Award Plaintiffs compensatory damages in an amount equal to the total foster care maintenance payments that Plaintiffs would have received since the kinship diversion was effected, applying the current payment rate of \$1,140 per 30-day period, plus interest, and other damages attributable to Defendants' violation of federal and D.C. law;

-- (e) Issuance of an order that, for so long as B.B. remains in the sole or primary physical custody of D.B., Defendants continue to pay to Plaintiffs an amount equal to foster care maintenance payments and other damages attributable to Defendants' violation of federal and D.C. law; - (f) Award costs, and expenses for this action, including attorneys' fees; and - (g) Award such further relief as this Court deems necessary, proper, and just.
+- (e) Issuance of an order that, for so long as M.D.A. remains in the sole or primary physical custody of M.S., Defendants continue to pay to Plaintiffs an amount equal to foster care maintenance payments and other damages attributable to Defendants' violation of federal and D.C. law; - (f) Award costs, and expenses for this action, including attorneys' fees; and - (g) Award such further relief as this Court deems necessary, proper, and just.